HJs39/Fast-sstream/README.md

             buf->gbump(1);
             fast_sstream::scanner<bool, char>::scan(value.b, trait, buf);
             buf->gbump(1);
-            //this is just an example, you can add more checking to ensure the result is correct.
+            // This is just a simple example.
+You can add more checks and throw exceptions to ensure the result is correct.
         };
     };
 }